L-amino-acid oxidase: Activity

 This enzyme participates in 8 metabolic pathways: alanine and aspartate metabolism, methionine metabolism, valine, leucine and isoleucine degradation, tyrosine metabolism, phenylalanine metabolism, tryptophan metabolism, phenylalanine, tyrosine and tryptophan biosynthesis, and alkaloid biosynthesis.
 It employs one cofactor, flavin adenine dinucleotide (FAD).
 The enzyme binds to FAD in the first step of the catalytic process, thereby reducing FAD to FADH2.
 The FAD is regenerated from FADH2 by oxidation as a result of O2 being reduced to H2O2.
 The mechanism proceeds via oxidative deamination of the L-amino acid, which affords an imino acid intermediate.
 Following hydrolysis of the intermediate, the enzyme successfully affords the 2-oxo acid, as shown in Scheme 1.

 A variety of biological activities have been discovered from isolated sv-LAAOs including cytotoxic, antibacterial, antiviral, and antiparasitic activities as well as platelet aggregation effects.
 These activities can be defined by the enzyme's ability to provoke oxidative stress by forming oxygen radicals and hydrogen peroxide.
 The particular mechanism of action of sv-LAAOs in terms of platelet aggregation has been determined less clear, because some sv-LAAOs are known to create aggregates and some are known to be anti-aggregating factors.
+Recent work has shown that LAAO binds directly to the surface of bacterial and mammalian cancer cells, concentrating hydrogen peroxide production at the cell membrane interface.
+This localized accumulation leads to enhanced oxidative damage, supporting a dual mechanism involving both catalytic activity and membrane interaction.

 In recent studies, it has been shown that LAAOs have been isolated from the skin and/or gill mucous secretions of rockfish, great sculpin, and flounder.
 The presence of these enzymes were identified to be a unique type of antibacterial protein in the external defense employed by certain fish species.